rafaelcanalesduron/semi-website/knowledge-base/implement/semi-tool.md

 ---
 bodyclass: page--knowledge-base knowledge-base--optimize
 layout: article-optimize
-title: SeMI Score
+title: How to use the SeMI Tool?
-description: A brief overview of the SeMI Score
+description: The SeMI tool helps you to onboard your data as easily as possible to the Weaviate instances.
-topic: Optimize your use cases
+topic: Implement
-author: BVL
+author: null
 relating-articles: []
 previous-article: null
-tags: ['business']
+tags: ['Technology', 'SeMI-tool']
 video-link:
 video-caption:
 ---